Relintai/pandemonium_engine_docs/03_usage/13_platform/javascript/01_customizing_html5_shell.md

 Be aware that in some cases `total` can be `0`.
 This means that it cannot be calculated.

-If your game supports multiple languages, the :js:attr:`locale` override option can be used to force a specific locale, provided you have a valid language code string.
+If your game supports multiple languages, the `locale` override option can be used to force a specific locale, provided you have a valid language code string.
 It may be good to use server-side logic to determine which languages a user may prefer.
 This way the language code can be taken from the `Accept-Language` HTTP header, or determined by a GeoIP service.